Nitinkumar3399/Captionbot-Model-For-Assisted-Vission-People/README.md

 **Some Screenshots :**
 dash dash dash------

+#### Summary :
+We built an image caption generator to create a CNN-RNN model in this Python project.
+It's important to note that our model is data-driven, so it can't predict words that aren't in its vocabulary.
+We worked with a tiny dataset of 8000 photos.
+We need to train production-level models on datasets larger than 100,000 pictures in order to develop better accuracy models.

 #### Future Goals :
 Integration with android application and camera.What I do using this model mentioned the steps below :
 _**Steps :**_